evergreenx/Panda-Music/README.md

 I adopted the `reusable components` method for the app and also added comment to explain my thinking process...

 ## Status
-[name of project] is still in progress. `Version 1` will be out soon.
+Panda Music is still in progress. `Version 1` will be out soon.

 ## Credits
 List of contriubutors: